How to Fix Damaged Hair with Items You Already Have at Home

-Available at health food stores, olive, avocado, coconut and sweet almond oils are all wonderful elixirs for damaged hair.
+Available at health food stores, olive, avocado, and sweet almond oils are all wonderful repairs for damaged hair.
 If your hair is thick and heavy, coconut oil works well.
 Macintosh suggests applying small amounts of the natural oil until your hair is thoroughly covered.
 Top off with a shower cap and warm towel for about 30 minutes, then rinse and shampoo your hair out.

 Try jojoba oil